 This is a famous anti-war song, written during the ear of the Vietnam war.
 Dylan is highlighting the futility of war and questioning how far it will go before there can be peace.
 Considering that the US is currently engaged in the longest state of war ever in our history (the "War on Terror"), this song is especially poignant today,

 One of the first popular rap songs from the early 1980s, this song highlights the reality of life in many neighborhoods populated by struggling african-americans.
 When you are surrounded by drugs dealers and addicts, your don't have money to put food on the table, the bank is repossessing your car, it is hard to not loose your mind or to fall into despair or to become a drug dealer just to meet your needs.
 This song began a genre of music highlighting the harsh realities of life, primarily popularized by rap and hip-hop artists.

 It is more unusual for heavy metal bands to use their music to promote issues of social justice and in this song Metalica gives a new take on the anti-war song.
-They seek directly to the struggles of being in the war zone and the pressure to be a hero.
-The reality of being a hero comes at a personal price, and and an internal battle to do what the skier believes is right when their realize they are fighting a needless war designed to benefit only the few that are rich and powerful.
+They speek directly to the struggles of being in the war zone and the pressure to be a hero.
+The reality of being a hero comes at a personal price, and an internal battle to do what the soldier believes is right when their realize they are fighting a needless war designed to benefit only the few that are rich and powerful.

 Released in 1990, this song was among the first the promote the black power movement and to highlight a need for empowerment in that community.
 Some saw it as encouraging political violence, however that interpretation ignores the decades of injustice and maltreatment by the very system this sing is working to fight.